ExtrieveTechnologies/ImageWizHelper/README.md

 -------------
 Struggling to find a reliable Imaging SDK for Compression?
 Need an Imaging SDK for converting images to PDF or TIFF ?
 Look no further!
 Extrieve introduces ImageWizHelper, the ultimate solution for all your image compression, conversion, and merging requirements.

+If you want to try the DLL, you can download it from this link: [DLL Link](https://github.com/ExtrieveTechnologies/ImageWizHelper/releases/tag/v6.0.0.8)

 Compatibility
 -------------
 Currently the DLL API's are available in: